IsraelCabrera/frigate/docs/docs/configuration/reference.md

       # Required: A list of input streams for the camera.
 See documentation for more information.
       inputs:
         # Required: the path to the stream
-        # NOTE: path may include environment variables or docker secrets, which must begin with 'FRIGATE_' and be referenced in {}
+        # NOTE: path may include environment variables or docker secrets, which must begin with 'SECURITY_' and be referenced in {}
-        - path: rtsp://viewer:{FRIGATE_RTSP_PASSWORD}@10.0.10.10:554/cam/realmonitor?channel=1&subtype=2
+        - path: rtsp://viewer:{SECURITY_RTSP_PASSWORD}@10.0.10.10:554/cam/realmonitor?channel=1&subtype=2
           # Required: list of roles for this stream. valid values are: audio,detect,record
           # NOTICE: In addition to assigning the audio, detect, and record roles
           # they must also be enabled in the camera config.